-For each certificate issued, the impounding structure owner shall send to the appropriate local government office, with planning and zoning responsibilities, a copy of the certificate to the appropriate local government(s) with planning and zoning responsibilities.
+For each certificate issued, the impounding structure owner shall send a copy of the certificate to the appropriate local government(s) with planning and zoning responsibilities.
 A project description and the map(s) required under 4VAC50-20-54 showing the area that could be affected by the impounding structure breach shall be submitted with the certificate.
 The Department will provide a standard form cover letter for forwarding the certificate copy and accompanying materials.
-This notification would also serve to advise the locality that if development occurs in the dam break inundation zone that this could adversely affect the classification of the dam and require significant expenses to upgrade the impounding structure.